Ry-DS/realestate-blockchain/README.md

     - `--port=<port>` - port number this application will run with.
     - `--admin` - if this flag is set, the instance will start with the ability to sign new blocks onto the network.

-You can also download the compiled version in the Releases tab (same program arguments apply).
+You can also do `mvn javafx:run` to run the app.

 ## Limitations: